 Climate Action Revenue Incentive Program (CARIP) Report

-As a signatory to the Climate Action Charter, the Township of Esquimalt agrees:
+As a signatory to the Climate Action Charter, the Township of Esquimalt is committed to:

-(1) To become carbon neutral in its operations by 2012;
+(1) Making progress towards becoming carbon neutral in its operations;

-(2) To measure and report on the community’s GHG emissions; and
+(2) Measuring and reporting on the community’s GHG emissions; and

-(3) To create a complete, compact, and energy-efficient community.
+(3) Creating a complete, compact, and energy-efficient community.

 Community Energy and Emissions Inventory (CEEI)